pol-valero/openrover-robotic-platform/README.md

 | -------------------------- | ---------------------- |
 | ![](/images/robotic_arm_demo.gif) | ![](/images/control_screen_demo.gif) |
 | ![](/images/monitor_screen_demo.gif) | ![](/images/web_dashboard_demo.gif) |

+### Longer demo video

+Here is a longer demo video where some of the possible movements can be seen: https://www.youtube.com/watch?v=uD4_qy3aUkQ

 ## Take it to the next level
 Now it is your time to build upon the OpenRover platform.
 One of the cores ideas behind OpenRover is that people who replicate the project are able to modify and improve the platform, as it is designed to be very modular and extensible, specially on the software related side.